An air source heat pump outside a home

 Heat pumps are taking the sustainable home design world by storm.
 As they continue to develop and improve, homeowners around the country are installing them.

 Heat pumps use the ambient air, water, or ground temperature to heat your home.
-Using the environment as the primary heat source reduces the need to use gas or electricity to heat an entire house.
+Using the environment as the primary heat source reduces the need for gas or electricity to heat an entire house.

 Types of Heat Pumps